 01

 However, the decision to move to a fully co-ed model is not just a financial one.
-The new model will significantly enhance the education we offer our students, with a broader curriculum, an enhanced wellbeing programme and even more opportunities for personal development.
+The new model will significantly enhance the education we offer our students.
+In the future it will allow us to expand our curriculum further, enhance our wellbeing programme and provide even more opportunities for personal development.
 Moreover, the co-ed model will create a more inclusive community that fosters gender equality and better reflects the world in which we live.
 We already know from our student surveys that the students want to spend more time together.

 02